 Solberg has served on numerous boards including the F-M Economic Development Corporation and the Concordia Board of Regents.
-Solberg has received the college’s Alumni Achievement Award, President’s Award, Regents Award and Mission Medallion.
-Solberg and his wife, Jo Ellen, live in Fargo and have three grown children and eleven grandchildren.
+He has received the college’s Alumni Achievement Award, President’s Award, Regents Award and Mission Medallion.
+Solberg and his wife, Jo Ellen, live in Fargo and have 3 grown children and 11 grandchildren.

-Michael Solberg is president and chief operating officer of Bell State Bank & Trust.
+Michael Solberg is president and chief executive officer of Bell State Bank & Trust.

-A native of Fargo, Michael graduated from Concordia College in 1995 and from William Mitchell College of Law in 1998.
+Raised in Finley and Fargo, Solberg is a graduate of Concordia College and William Mitchell College of Law.
 He joined Northern Capital Trust in 1998 and was subsequently named the company’s chief operating officer.
-After Northern Capital merged with State Bank of Fargo, Moorhead and West Fargo, Michael became State Bank & Trust’s chief operating officer in 2004.
-He was named the company’s president in January 2009.
+After Northern Capital merged with State Bank of Fargo, Moorhead and West Fargo, Solberg became State Bank & Trust’s chief operating officer in 2004.
+He was named the company’s president in January 2009 and CEO in 2014.

-Michael also provides leadership to several local organizations.
-He has served as campaign chair for the United Way of Cass Clay, board chair for the Trollwood Performing Arts School and on the board of Prairie Heights Community Church.
+Solberg also provides leadership to several organizations.
+He currently serves on the board of the Bush Foundation in St. Paul and the Guthrie Theater in Minneapolis.
+He was a member of the Concordia College Board of Regents and has served as campaign chair for the United Way of Cass Clay, board chair for the Trollwood Performing Arts School and chairman of the board of Prairie Heights Community Church in Fargo.
 He and his wife, Charleen, live in Fargo with their three children.

 David Canton is a board member, as well as executive vice president and chief risk officer at Bell State Bank & Trust.